North To South:

 back.
 Unfortunately the time ran short and safety dictated a

 return.
-It's ok, I knew how far back it was and could relax when
+It's ok, I knew how far back it was and could relax

 the spirit moved.
 I sat on the rocks and watched the keas (an